The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 This digital signature is created using a hashing algorithm and asymmetric encryption.

-In order to create a digital signature, the message broadcast to the network first needs to be hashed.
+To create a digital signature, the message broadcast to the network first needs to be hashed.
 Then, the hash needs to be encrypted.

-The private key belongs to one person and no one else has access to it.
+The private key belongs to one person, and no one else has access to it.
 In contrast, you can give anyone your public key.
 So say Alice wants to send Bob a private message.
 Alice encrypts the message using Bob’s public key that he gave her.
-Because Bob is the only one with his private key, he’s the only one who can decrypt it.
+Because Bob is the only one with his private key, so he’s the only one who can decrypt it.
 If Bob wants to send Alice a private message, he encrypts it using her public key, and only she can decrypt it using her private key.

 - A digital signature (i.e., the hashed message that she’s encrypted with her private key)